ecomfe/vue-echarts/README.md

 ### Global variable

-The component is exposed as `window.VueECharts`.
+Without any module system, the component is exposed as `window.VueECharts`.

 ```js
 // register component to use